code4recovery/central-query/README.md

 Uses the slug to determine and provide details from a meeting and associated group.
 See `MeetingGroup` interface.

-### `/api/v1/meetings/by-day?weekday=<1-7>&offset=<proper offset in minutes>`

-Currently, the requesting app must provide the weekday and offset as no defaults are coded.
-Consider this endpoint unstable.

 ## Active interfaces

 This API provides the `OnlineMeeting` interface (aliased as `Meeting`) which is better aligned to the terms used by Meeting Guide and, hopefully, Central.

-Additionally, `GroupDetails` provides group specifics, including other meeting.
+Additionally, `GroupDetails` provides group specifics, including other meetings.

 See the [specifics of the interfaces](src/endpoints.types.ts).